 What do you enjoy doing when you’re not “shaping the way Denverites live” through your work on the Foundation?

 I am now enjoying ‘semi-retirement,’ although full retirement seems unlikely given my passion for giving back.
 I never want to stop working and always want to remain relevant.
 My children and grandchildren are my blessings, and spending time with them fills my heart with joy.
 I love playing golf these days, getting together with friends, staying fit by working out at least a couple days a week, and playing games online, such as canasta.
 I have taken a few road trips this summer and have discovered the world of Audible Books!
 Seeing the countryside through driving has allowed me to fully take in the amazing landscape of our beautiful country.
 We all have to stay busy and positive, as our world is unlike anything any of us have experienced during our lifetime.

 Lezlie with daughter Devon Tobin on a recent camping trip

 Do you know of a non-profit who would benefit from the services of the Duet Design Group Foundation?
 We are looking to partner with non-profits working with youth, adults, and families to overcome unexpected life challenges such as trauma, mental or physical illness, substance misuse, or loss of a stable living environment.
 We donate interior design services to create healing environments in which they can thrive.

-Reach out to email@example.com with partnership nominations, learn more, or donate here.
+Reach out to firstname.lastname@example.org with partnership nominations, to donate or learn more.